Degree in Energy Engineering

 • Energy management

-• Energy markets and demand and supply management
+• Energy markets and the management of supply and demand

-• Environmental, economic, legal and safety aspects in the energy field
+• Environmental, economic, legal and safety aspects in the energy sector

-It should be noted that these objectives include topics related to both traditional energy sources and new energy sources, fundamentally renewable.
-With this, the aim is to train engineers who understand and master traditional energy technologies and who can address the design and implementation of newer ones that are emerging rapidly, in step with the development of renewable energies and as a consequence of the introduction of criteria of sustainability in energy systems.
+It should be noted that these objectives include topics related to both traditional and new energy sources, primarily renewable ones.
+The aim is to train engineers who understand and master traditional energy technologies and who can address the design and implementation of newer technologies that are rapidly emerging in tandem with the development of renewable energies and as a result of the introduction of sustainability criteria into energy systems.

-These skills can be applied in sectors that give rise to greater energy consumption, such as industrial, building and transportation.
+These skills can be applied in sectors that result in higher energy consumption, such as industry, construction, and transport.

-Graduates will be able to develop their activities both in the Administration and Public Organizations and in private companies.
+Graduates will be able to carry out their activities in both the Administration and Public Organizations as well as in private companies.

-The Degree in Energy Engineering from the University of Seville has the European seal of international quality in engineering EUR-ACE, which certifies that it meets the professional demands of engineering in an excellent manner.
+The Energy Engineering Degree at the University of Seville has the European international quality seal in engineering EUR-ACE which certifies that it meets the professional requirements of engineering in an excellent way.

 logo-01-EUR-ACE.png

-The Degree in Energy Engineering allows specialization in three mentions:
+The Bachelor's Degree in Energy Engineering allows specialization in three areas:

 • Power production systems